Atteq786/Spotify-Clone/README.md

 # Spotify-Clone
-A Spotify clone built with HTML, CSS, and JavaScript
+A Spotify clone built with HTML & CSS